Actifio/AGMPowerCLI/UsageExamples.md

     a.
 Create a new template with a single snapshot policy that never runs.
 You do this by clicking on *Except* and setting it to *everyday* so it snaps *everyday* except *everyday*  In the example below we call this template *testtemplate*

     b.
-Create a large number of VMs with this GCLOUD command (edit to mtach your project):
+Create a large number of VMs with this GCLOUD command (edit to match your project):
     ```
     gcloud compute instances bulk create \
         --name-pattern=gcpdemo-### \